What is the KotE YTT?

 For the 2024 Training, as we are staying at a private and secluded hermitage that can only be accessed via foot and a short hike.
 Luggage is brought in on horses.
 Students have the choice for eco-lodging and being more connected to the elements (with epic views of the Costa Rican mountains) and super cozy and comfortable bedding; or to be in a private and cozy home situated on top of the hill.

 What sort of food is offered during the YTT?

 Our YTTs offer wholesome and delicious yogi-made vegetarian meals.
-Since the 2023 Training is held at the Sanctuary, we have the privilege of receiving Gaia Gourmet cuisine throughout our retreat.
 The 2024 Training will provide on-site home cooked meals by staff.
 All food is locally sourced and beautifully crafted to nourish you throughout your experience.
 Coffee, tea and exquisite tropical fruit will be available as snacks.

 What is the refund policy if I’m unable to attend the YTT?

 Please refer to the Payment and Refund Information page.

 Are there any books or other materials that I need to read before the YTT?

 Grant recommends that you acquire the following books prior to your attendance on the training in order to familiarize yourself with the yogic teachings which we will focus on during our program.
 They are listed in order of importance (required vs recommended).

 Kundalini by Dr. Svoboda (Book Two of the Aghora Trilogy)